Armed gang steal up to $16m of jewellery from luxury Paris store Piaget

-The robbery took place about lunchtime while shoppers were in the store.
+The robbery took place about lunchtime while shoppers were in the shop.
 The bandits allegedly held staff members at gunpoint.

 They left on foot and nobody is thought to have been hurt during the raid.

-Paris prosecutors have opened an investigation into the crime for "armed robbery by an organising gang" and "kidnapping".
+Paris prosecutors have opened an investigation for "armed robbery by an organising gang" and "kidnapping".

-The store is on the Rue de la Paix in the upscale Place Vendome area, home to several jewellers, watchmakers and luxury brands.
+The shop is on the Rue de la Paix in the upscale Place Vendome area, home to several jewellers, watchmakers and luxury brands.

 The area has experienced a spate of armed robberies in recent years.